facebook/create-react-app/documate/docs/adding-custom-environment-variables.md

 REACT_APP_SECRET_CODE=abcdef
 ```

+> Note
+>
-> Note: You must create custom environment variables beginning with `REACT_APP_`.
+> You must create custom environment variables beginning with `REACT_APP_`.
 Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebook/create-react-app/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.

 `.env` files **should be** checked into source control (with the exclusion of `.env*.local`).

 ### What other `.env` files can be used?

+> Note
+>
-> Note: this feature is **available with `react-scripts@1.0.0` and higher**.
+> This feature is **available with `react-scripts@1.0.0` and higher**.

 - `.env`: Default.
 - `.env.local`: Local overrides. **This file is loaded for all environments except test.**